 I joined the British Forces Broadcasting Service (BFBS) after being selected for a traineeship from over 700 applicants.
 It was an incredible adventure being sent all over the world as a presenter, producer and reporter on radio stations in Germany, Cyprus, Gibraltar, Northern Ireland, Kosovo and the Falklands.
 After three years I returned to the UK to take up a multi-skilled staff role as a BBC Broadcast Journalist.

 Since going freelance, I have worked as a presenter, producer and reporter at BBC Radio 2, Radio 4, 5Live, BBC Wiltshire, BBC Gloucestershire, BBC Hereford & Worcester, BBC WM and BFBS.

-The highlight of my career and my biggest challenge came while working as a regular producer of topical debates on the Jeremy Vine show at BBC Radio 2.
-I was commissioned to create a documentary series for Remembrance; The Songs My Son Loved featured moving interviews with the mothers of five fallen soldiers.
-It made newspaper critics and lorry drivers cry before winning Silver at the Sony Radio Academy Awards.
+The greatest challenge and proudest achievement of my career came while working as a producer of daily topical debates for Jeremy Vine at BBC Radio 2.
+I was asked to produce his idea for a 5-part documentary series for Remembrance.
+The Songs My Son Loved featured moving interviews with the mothers of five fallen soldiers which made both newspaper critics and lorry drivers cry.
+In Jeremy’s words: “Jill made sure it arrived on air as an extraordinary piece of radio which won Silver at the 2012 Sony Radio Academy Awards.”

-Taking the bold step to leave a safe staff job to go freelance has paid off; I have the freedom to chase the projects I want to work on and still have time to chase after my children.
+One of the joys of being freelance is the freedom to chase the projects I want to work on while still being able to chase after my children.